MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 #### Enable Places for all users in your tenant

-In the latest version of PowerShell, run the following cmdlet to connect to Places:
+In the latest version of PowerShell, run the following command to connect to Places:

 ```powershell
 Connect-MicrosoftPlaces
 ```

-#### Enable Places Web app and Places Mobile app for all users

-To enable Places Web app and Places Mobile app for all users, run the following cmdlet in PowerShell:
+Once you've connected to Places, enable Places Web app and Places Mobile app for all users by running the following command in PowerShell:

 ```powershell
 Set-PlacesSettings -Collection Places -EnablePlacesMobileApp 'Default:true'